Moomal Rano

 Moomal Rano previously titled Mohabbat Ki Aakhri Kahani is a Pakistani short film directed by Siraj-ul-Haque.
 It has Ahsan Khan and Saba Qamar as lead roles and is written by Zafar Meraj.
 The short film is being produced by Zee TV Production as part of the Zeal For Unity festival.

 Plot

 Moomal Rano is the story of Sarmad and Nigar, modern day Romeo and Juliet frequenting a village haveli where they have been listening to folklore love tales since childhood.
-When Sarmad & Nigar take the decision of being together, they aren't accepted as lovers and are opposed by the same person who taught them lessons of love.
+When Sarmad & Nigar make the decision to be together, they aren't accepted as lovers and are opposed by the same person who taught them lessons of love.
 Eventually, both meet a tragic fate as they are shot dead in the name of Honor Killing (Karo Kari).
 Mohabbat ki Aakhri Kahaani exposes the dark truth of honor killing which is a real burning issue on both sides of the border.